 The aim here isn’t to copy.
 In fact, it could be your brand voice differentiating you from your competitors.

-So here’s the game plan: study your competitors’ Twitter profile and try to understand the key components of their Twitter marketing.
+So here’s the game plan: study your competitors’ Twitter profiles and try to understand the key components of their Twitter marketing.

-This should include an analysis of whether there are humorous on Twitter.
-And, if they are: how so.
+This should include an analysis of whether there is humor on Twitter.
+And, if they are: how so?
 Ask yourself:

 - What jokes do they crack?